The Do’s and Don’ts of exercising with or just after an injury

 - Workout with a partner to assist you when you’re finding your feet.

-- Create new injuries, when you resume exercising may result in leading to more injuries when resting for extra few days/weeks will help you come back stronger.
+- Create new injuries; when you resume exercising it may lead to more injuries.
+Resting for extra few days/weeks will help you to come back stronger.

 - Continue to exercise if it becomes uncomfortable and painful

 - Punish your body due to missed exercising time.
 Having a few active recovery session (meaning lighter, less strenuous and lighter resistance) can assist on assessing on what stage of recovery you are at

 - Expect to perform to the same level immediately focus on recovery

 - Become Physiologically dependent on supports and muscle tape.
 Focusing on quick fixes of an injury will take the focus of exercise away.”

 If you are recovering from an injury or have sustained a muscle strain, speak to a member of our Club Vitae team who can advise you on the best form of recovery to help you get back to training as soon as possible.